ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ### Regional mount targets
 {: #fs-regional-mount}

 When you create a mount target for a regional file share, you must attach a VNI.
-Although each VNI is associated with a specific zone, it’s not restricted to that zone.
+Although each VNI is associated with a specific zone, it is not restricted to that zone.
 Subnets and VNIs include zonal location codes in their Cloud Resource Names (CRNs), but they are designed to operate regionally.
 They are accessible from any availability zone within the region, even if the owning region is temporary unavailable.

 The storage platform uses shared IP range across multiple zones that allows your client to reach the same logical storage service regardless of which zone it is located in.
 The routing dynamically shifts to the nearest or best-performing instance of your regional share.